drvinceknight/amwoss/proposal/main.md

 Vince Knight is a senior lecturer (associate professor) of Mathematics at Cardiff University.
 He is a maintainer of open source libraries used in agent based modelling and game theoretic research.
+He uses open source software for all his teaching and research.
 He is a fellow of the sustainable software institute highlighting his interest in best practice when it comes to scientific programming.
 He has been teaching programming for more than 10 years and is regularly involved in organising Python conferences in the